NARA's Oldest Partnerships

 For details on the life and times of John F. Hartranft, see Lawrence E. Keener-Farley, "John F. Hartranft: Pennsylvania General and Governor", and Kris T. Althoff, "The Hartranft Affiliated Archives" The Record (May 1998).

 The Hartranft records are incorporated in the Guide to Federal Records in Record Group 393, Records of United States Army Continental Commands, 1821–1920.
 More information can be found on the Pennsylvania State web site.

 Government Printing Office records are part of Record Group 287, Publications of the U.S. Government.
 GPO electronic publications are available and searchable on the GPO Access web site.

-Record Group 404, Records of the United States Military Academy, are described in NARA's Guide to Federal Records and at the USMA web site.
+Record Group 404, Records of the United States Military Academy, are described in NARA's Guide to Federal Records.

 Naval Academy records are cited in the Guide to Federal Records as part of Record Group 405, Records of the United States Naval Academy.
 They are also described on the USNA web site.

 The Yellowstone records are cited in the Guide to Federal Records under Record Group 79, Records of the National Park Service.
 NARA's Archival Research Catalog describes the Yellowstone series; see ARC identifiers 595269 and 595289.
 Yellowstone's web site describes their entire collection.